isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup.md

 # Ad Unit Setup {#ad-unit-setup}

 TubeMogul allows you to set up multiple video ads with one single creative asset.
-You can use a 3rd party served ad provided by one of our [Ad Serving Partners](../../user-guide/planning/partners/inventory-partners.md) or let TubeMogul serve your ad for free by uploading your own video asset and layering on additional features such as overlays and sharing buttons.
+You can use a third-party ad provided by one of our [ad serving partners](../../user-guide/planning/partners/inventory-partners.md) or let TubeMogul serve your ad for free by uploading your own video asset and layering on additional features such as overlays and sharing buttons.

-Click below to learn how to set up different ad formats:
+You can configure different ad formats:

 * [In-stream Set up](ad-unit-setup/in-stream-setup.md)
 * [In-display Set up](ad-unit-setup/in-display-setup.md)